 Aging Aircraft: Cracks in USA’s F/A-18 fleet

 The USA’s is watching the average age of its fighter fleet rise, and will continue to do so even if all F-22s and F-35s envisioned in current Pentagon plans are purchased.
-“Aging Aircraft: USAF F-15 Fleet Grounded” covered the long saga of the USA’s F-15A-D fleet, which is culminating in early retirement for a number of its aircraft.
-The A-10C re-winging program acquired added urgency with the recent revelation that wing cracks had been found in active aircraft.
+The long saga of the USA’s F-15A-D fleet culminated in early retirement for a number of its aircraft.
+The A-10C re-winging program acquired added urgency with the revelation that wing cracks had been found in active aircraft.
 Now the US Navy’s long-serving F/A-18A-D Hornet fleet can be added to the list.
-Earlier in October 2008, a routine post-flight maintenance inspection found a crack in an aileron hinge, which led to inspections of Hornets from various squadrons.
-Similar cracks were found on 14 other planes, which prompted a fleet-wide inspection bulletin on Oct 23/08.

 Dec 9/08: The crash of an F/A-18D Hornet in San Diego appears to be the result of engine failure rather than structural failure, though investigations will continue.
 Despite the pilot’s best attempts to steer the stricken jet away from populated areas, it crashed into several homes and killed 4 people.
 San Diego Union Tribune | The Times.